francoansaldi7/proyecto_integrador/README.md

 ## Deployment

-TO DO - Explain how to deploy your application to a production environment.
+To Do - Explain how to deploy your app to a production environment.
-Include any configuration settings or environment variables needed for deployment.
+Include any configuration settings or environments variables needed for deployment.

 ---
 ## Contributing